janospapp/nixos-config/README.md

 ### Build custom ISO

 To build a bootable ISO from specific system configuration it must exist in the flake outputs (e.g. `packages.x86_64-linux.dellIso`).
-Then it can be built like any standard item from a flake, i.e.
+It also requires a special installer module to be imported in the system configuration.
+It is kept commented in [the configuration](./modules/nixos/configuration.nix), because otherwise it messes up normal system building.
+Once its uncommented the target can be built like any standard item from a flake, i.e.
 ```
 nix build .#packages.x86_64-linux.dellIso
 ```